The Consequences of Manipulating AI

 Choose truth.
 Demand transparency.
 Accept no comfortable lies.

-Because a bias judge doesn’t serve justice.
+Because a biased judge doesn’t serve justice.
+It serves power.

 ▶️ Next: The Complicity of Inaction - A superintelligence will interpret your passivity not as neutrality, but as failure of function.